 The good news is that powdery mildew really is very easy to treat on our lawns, but like all lawn diseases, it must be a two pronged attack of prevention and treatment at the same time.

-Prevention involves all the good lawn care practices which are outlined in many lawns disease articles on this site, and include things such as controlling lawn thatch, removing thatch, a year round fertilization program, lawn watering in the mornings, lawn aearation when and if necessary, ensuring adequate sunlight to the lawn etc. These things will create a Saint Augustine lawn in the very best health possible, and one which is able to fight all forms of lawns disease, including Powdery Mildew with the greatest of ease.
+Prevention involves all the good lawn care practices which are outlined in many lawns disease articles on this site, and include things such as controling lawn thatch, removing thatch, a year round fertilization program, lawn watering in the mornings, lawn aeration when and if necessary, ensuring adequate sunlight to the lawn etc. These things will create a Saint Augustine lawn in the very best health possible, and one which is able to fight all forms of lawns disease, including Powdery Mildew with the greatest of ease.
 Next comes the really easy treatment to control Powdery Mildew.

-Baking Soda Kills Powdery Mildew
+Baking Soda Controls Powdery Mildew

-Simple baking soda mixed up in a watering can and applied liberally to the lawn will adjust the pH levels of the turf very quickly, and which in turn will kill the Powdery Mildew in your Saint Augustine lawn.
+Simple baking soda mixed up in a watering can and applied liberally to the lawn will adjust the pH levels of the turf very quickly, and which in turn will control the Powdery Mildew in your Saint Augustine lawn.

 Be sure to apply this simple mixture to the entire surface of the lawn at the same time, and not just to the patches of affected turf that we can most easily see.
 Check surrounding plants, bushes and garden beds for further signs of this disease in nearby areas, and treat these areas in the same way and at the same time.